 Another great source of vitamin C, one papaya has 235 milligrams – more than double the recommended daily allowance.
 This tropical fruit is also packed with vitamin A, potassium, and calcium — both vitamin A and calcium play an important role in supporting a healthy immune system.
 Add papaya to your morning smoothie, toss in a fruit salad, or enjoy slices as a mid-afternoon snack.

 These little blue orbs contain anthocyanin, a flavonoid shown to strengthen your immune system.
-Blueberries are also a good source of other minerals and vitamins, including vitamin C. Sprinkle fresh berries over your morning yogurt, or bake them in muffins or a loaf.
+Blueberries are also a good source of other minerals and vitamins, including vitamin C. Sprinkle fresh berries over your morning yogurt, or bake them into muffins or a loaf.

 Eat a Variety of Veggies